algorithmiaio/dev-center/_pages/client-guides/go.md

 This section will show how to create a data collection which is essentially a folder of data files hosted on Algorithmia for free.

-First create a data collection called nlp_directory:
+Now create a data collection called nlp_directory, note that `YOUR_USERNAME` in the data directory path will automatically fill in your Algorithmia username for you:

 {% highlight go %}
-// Instantiate a DataDirectory object, set your data URI and call Create nlp_directory := client.Dir("data://.my/nlp_directory") dir_exists, dir_err := nlp_directory.Exists()
+// Instantiate a DataDirectory object, set your data URI and call Create nlp_directory := client.Dir("data://YOUR_USERNAME/nlp_directory") dir_exists, dir_err := nlp_directory.Exists()

 // Create your data collection if it does not exist